survivejs/webpack-book/manuscript/appendices/05_searching_with_react.md

 Beyond search, the approach can be used with routers too.
 As the user enters a route, you can load the dependencies the resulting view needs.
 Alternately, you can start loading dependencies as the user scrolls a page and gets adjacent parts with actual functionality. `import` provides a lot of power and allows you to keep your application lean.

 You can find a [full example](https://github.com/survivejs-demos/lunr-demo) showing how it all goes together with lunr, React, and webpack.
 The basic idea is the same, but there's more setup in place.

+To recap:

+* If your dataset is small and static, client-side search is a good option.
+* You can index your content using a solution like [lunr](http://lunrjs.com/) and then perform a search against it.
+* Webpack's *code splitting* feature is ideal for loading a search index on demand.
+* Code splitting can be combined with a UI solution like React to implement the whole user interface.